 international educational exchange was undertaken with a visit

-to Auckland, New Zealand by Max Bowman, Phil Stubbs, and Logan
+to Auckland, New Zealand by Max Bowman (Huntington Beach), Phil Stubbs (San Clemente), and Logan

 in the Council for National Cooperation in Aquatics (CNSA).